hzget/hzget.github.io/notes/rust/lifetime.md

 }
 ```

-Example: How borrower checker works with lifetime
+Example: How borrow checker works with lifetime
 ---

 Consider a function that returns a reference to the larger